cloudtools/cloudsweeper/README.md

 It's also possible to run `aws_setup.sh`, if you have the `aws` CLI installed and properly setup.

 ## Usage
-The program relies on having a list of account to actually check.
+The program relies on having a list of accounts to actually check.
 This list can either be provided manually, or through other scripts.

 The recommended way of using Housekeeper is through Docker.
 For the most common use cases, there are make targets (take a look in the `Makefile`).